Special Organization (Ottoman Empire)

 The Special Organization (تشکیلات مخصوصه, abbreviated TM) was an intelligence, paramilitary, and secret police organization in the Ottoman Empire known for its key role in the commission of the Armenian genocide.
 Originally organized under the Ministry of War, the organization was shifted to answer directly to the ruling party Committee of Union and Progress (CUP) in February 1915.
-It was led by Bahaeddin Şakir and Nazım Bey and formed in early 1914 of tribesmen (especially Circassians and Kurds) as well as more than 10,000 convicted criminals—offered a chance to redeem themselves if they served the state—as a force independent of the regular army.
+It was led by Bahaeddin Şakir and Nazım Bey.

+It formed in early 1914 of tribesmen (mostly Circassians and Kurds) as well as more than 10,000 convicted criminals—offered a chance to redeem themselves if they served the state—as a force independent of the regular army.

 Origins

 The exact date of establishment is unclear or disputed.
 According to some researchers, the organization might have been established by Enver Pasha, who placed Süleyman Askeri in charge of the organization on 17 November 1913.
 Its establishment date is rather vague since it was really a continuation of various smaller groups established by Enver Pasha and friends in the aftermath of 1908 Young Turk Revolution.
 Some provincial bands in Eastern Anatolia directly integrated Kurdish Hamidiye units.

 The organization maintained a clandestine budget and command structure controlled by the War Ministry.
 Its existence was kept secret from parliament and the public, and its existence, and crimes, were only revealed with foreign occupation and the 1919 military tribunals.
 It held a central committee made up of representatives of the Interior Ministry, War Ministry, and the CUP Central Committee, and another central committee based in Erzurum where Bahaeddin Şakir was based.
 Activities were coordinated between these central committees and local Unionist party secretaries.

 The organization organized armed bands (çetes) which were integrated into the armies.
 The lack of discipline in these bands strained the relationship between the army and the Special Organization.
 Around February 1915 the organization was detached from the army and brought under the direct control of Şakir.

 According to a Special Organization member's testimony during the military tribunals, a certain Rıza, there were two Special Organizations: one attached to the CUP, the other to the War Ministry, with the body under the party's control having organized units for Armenian deportation and extermination.
 The leader of this party controlled organization was Şakir.
 Another testimony states the Special Organization's War Ministry office was dissolved by April 1915.